 Additionally, value-based sales tools are developed to prove the value to customers enabling true value selling.

-Leveraging Axios' network of faculty at the leading business schools, Axios designs and leads customized executive education programs to seed our clients with cutting edge insights and build new capabilities.
+Leveraging Axios' network of faculty from the leading business schools, Axios designs and leads customized executive education programs to seed our clients with cutting-edge insights and build new capabilities.
 Programs can range from 90-minute presentations to three-day workshops.
 In addition to presentations, workshops have breakout sessions where participants work in small groups to "learn by doing" and more quickly integrate the new skills into their work.